djgroen/flee/docs/Food_Security_Mechanisms.md

 Food-related rule sets can be enabled in `simsetting.yml`.

+These include the following rules inside the `spawn_rules` section:

+* `starvation_driven_spawning`: will increase spawn rate by `IPC_score * location_population / 100.0`, to a maximum value of `location_population`.
+[Vanhille Campos et al. 2019](https://doi.org/10.1007/978-3-030-22750-0_71)
+  * Note that setting `conflict_zone_spawning_only` to True will disable this mechanism for non-conflict locations, and nullify this mechanism for conflict zones that have a conflict score of 1.0.

-These include the following rules inside the `move_rules` section:
+And these include the following rules inside the `move_rules` section:

 * `flee_when_starving`: will linearly increase the Movechance according to the percentage of persons with critical food deprivation.
 Max is 1.0 in cases where everybody has critical food deprivation in that region.
+[Vanhille Campos et al. 2019](https://doi.org/10.1007/978-3-030-22750-0_71)